The Best 5th Wheel for Full-Time Living

 Length and Weight

 You’ll be able to find 5th wheels with lengths ranging from 22 feet up to 40 feet.
 The most common sizes, however, range from 32 to 36 feet.
-And as someone who has lived in a 26-foot rig with another person, a dog, and all of our life’s belongings, I’d recommend looking for the best 5th wheel for full-time living with a minimum length of 30 feet.
+As someone who has lived in a 26-foot rig with another person, a dog, and all of our life’s belongings, I’d recommend looking for the best 5th wheel for full-time living with a minimum length of 30 feet.

 Number of Beds